HannahRice/Multi-segment-foot/README.md

 % each participant's foot markers during a static trial.

 % Function is specific to a (Tekscan Mat 7101E) pressure plate with
-% the following dimensions:
+% the following dimensions
-% Matrix Height: 447.0 mm
+% Matrix Height 447.0 mm
-% Matrix Width: 487.7 mm
+% Matrix Width 487.7 mm
-% Thickness: 0.102 mm
+% Thickness 0.102 mm